henriklud/K93SYS-NIX-DAEMON/README.md

-K93SYS NIX Daemon - Integrate your *nix system into Home Assistant through MQTT!
+K93SYS NIX Daemon - Integrate your *nix system into Home Assistant with Bash and MQTT!

 Features:
  - Utilization sensors